Green Tomato Relish & End-of-Garden Relish Recipes

 Ingredients

-4. Add sugar, mustard seed, grated horseradish, cloves, cinnamon, and black pepper.
-Mix thoroughly.
+3. Season & Pack: Stir in the sugar, mustard seed, grated horseradish, cloves, cinnamon, and black pepper.
+Mix thoroughly until combined.

-5. No cooking required.
-Pack into jars and store in the refrigerator or a cool place.
+4. Storage: No cooking is required.
+Pack the relish into clean jars and store in the refrigerator or a cool, dark pantry space.

 Ingredients

-1. Coarsely chop the onions, red sweet peppers, green tomatoes, and cucumbers.
+1. Initial Soak: Coarsely chop the onions, red sweet peppers, green tomatoes, and cucumbers.
+Combine with the water and salt, and let stand overnight.

-4. Add lima beans, cooked green string beans, chopped celery, and cooked carrots.
+3. Combine: Add the lima beans, cooked string beans, chopped celery, and cooked carrots.

-7. Pack into hot jars and seal while hot.
+5. Seal: Pack into clean, hot jars and seal tightly while hot.

 FAQ